kapows/kp11/README.md

 kept and we just do pointer arithmetic to allocate without embedding data in the memory itself.
 * **All the resources are statically sized.**
 Allows the user to know exactly how much memory will be allocated.
-A limitation here is that, along with the above, the size of the resource itself could get too big.
+A limitation here is that, along with the above, there is a strict allocation limit.
+The size of the resource itself could get also too big.
 Resolving this would require heap allocation of the resource itself, but the user would know about it.
 * **Unchecked allocations.**
 Requires the user to segregate allocations that resources cannot handle, it is undefined behaviour if these allocations go through.